 Final Advice

-By following the checks outlined above, you can ensure that you are doing everything within your power to keep your social media content secure, compliant, and risk-free.
-Download our Social Media Review Checklist and use it as your six-month check-up guide.
+By following the checks outlined above, you can ensure that you do everything you can to keep your social media content secure, compliant, and risk-free.
+Download our Social Media Review Checklist as your six-month check-up guide.